pivotal-cf/docs-rabbitmq-staging/README.md

-# RabbitMQ for Pivotal CF docs
+# RabbitMQ for Pivotal Platform docs

 ## Branches in this Content Repo